Residents first moved into Welwyn Garden City in December 1920.

 Among them were Barcley Corsets (1927), Murphy Radio (1928) – one of the biggest electronics manufacturers in the world, Welwyn (film) Studios (1928), the American Nabisco Shredded Wheat company and the Swiss pharmaceutical business, Roche Products.

 Nabisco chose the city as its manufacturing base for Shredded Wheat after persuasive lobbying by Howard.
 Production started in 1925 with 100 employees.

-De Soissons’ advanced modern factory design was complemented with model conditions for employees, including free midday lunches, pristine white-tiled bathrooms, tennis courts and a 5-day week.
+De Soissons’ advanced modern factory design was complemented with model conditions for employees, including free midday lunches, pristine white-tiled bathrooms, tennis courts and a five day week.

 Roche Products moved to the city in 1937.
-Their factory was designed by the Swss architect Otto Salvisberg in Modernist style and approved by Louis de Soissons.
-The factory was spacious and light-filled; its innovative design embodying the forward-looking nature of the the new modern city.
+Their factory was designed by the Swiss architect Otto Salvisberg in Modernist style and approved by Louis de Soissons.
+The factory was spacious and light-filled; its innovative design embodied the forward-looking nature of the new modern city.

 Retail and financial

 The original plan was that the residents should shop in just one place and that would be the company’s own Welwyn Stores.
 In 1921, a 10 year embargo was placed on private shops, much to the resentment of residents.
 WH Smith on Howardsgate became the first shop in the city centre, opening in 1930.
 The area gradually developed as further shops were allowed to start trading.